Şefik Aker: Gallipoli campaign

 On the night of the 24/25 April 1915 while 2nd battalion of his regiment was in position spread out over approximately 12 km of coastline between Azmakdere and Çamtepe while the 1st and 3rd battalions of the regiment had been engaged in a field exercise and forced march before returning to their encampment at Eceabat.
 After he was woken by the sound of artillery fire to the west, Sefik telephoned the observation post at Kaba Tepe, who confirmed that an Allied landing was underway.
 He raised his regiment and then began repeatedly requesting permission from division headquarters to advance to the coast.
 Finally at 5.45 am permission was received, and the battalions departed across the Maltepe Plain with the object of occupying the critical Topçular Sırtı (also known as Third Ridge, Gun Ridge or Artillery Ridge) inland of ANZAC Cove.
 As Sefik and his two battalions were approaching Kavak Tepe, they made contact with his 2nd Battalion that had conducted a fighting withdrawal.
 The entire regiment then became engaged in heavy fighting which slowed the Allied advance until following the arrival of the 57th Regiment they began a counterattack that stabilized the frontline.

 The regiment suffered heavy casualties during the fighting on 25 April but remained in the frontline on the Gallipoli Peninsula.
-When Mustafa Kemal relinquished his command of the 9th Division on 8 August 1915 to take up a position as commander of Anafartalar Group (of six divisions) on the Gallipoli Pneinsula, Şefik's combat success (despite his vocal criticism of the Ottoman defense to date) was recognized with command of the 19th Division.
+When Mustafa Kemal relinquished his command of the 9th Division on 8 August 1915 to take up a position as commander of Anafartalar Group (of six divisions) on the Gallipoli Peninsula, Şefik's combat success (despite his vocal criticism of the Ottoman defense to date) was recognized with command of the 19th Division.

 Following the evacuation of the Allied forces and the end of the Gallipoli campaign in January 1916 the 19th Division was attached to the XV Corps and sent to reinforce the Austrian-Hungarian Army on the Galician Front. Şefik used the opportunity while in command of the 19th Division to put it through an intensive training regime which transformed it into the best in the Ottoman Army. Şefik's troops were used as shock troops to cover for deficiencies in the poorly performing Austrian-Hungarian Army.
 Objecting to the use of his soldiers as "cannon fodder" he came into conflict with his Austro-Hungarian and German superiors.
 This conflict resulted in him being recalled and reassigned on 7 October 1916, to head the Izmir Division of Military Service, which was basically responsible for provincial recruitment.
 Ahmet Sedat Doğruer succeeded him as commander of the 19th Division.